 Moving on to Agonoize.
 Finally some aggrotech!
 They were formed in 2002 and one of the names Amphi is familiar with as well.
 Of course with a band like Agonoize, the first thing that got my attention was their outfit and stage presence ; from the drummer to the keyboardist, each band member was a highlight on their own and managed to reflect the aggression in the music very well with that gore.
-That being said, an Agonoize show without blood is mandatory of course.
+That being said, an Agonoize show with blood is mandatory of course.
 As a matter of fact, if we could summarize the show in a few words, it would be entertaining, cruel and bloody!
 There was one thing that disturbed the overall set and it was the technical difficulties sadly; I guess it was so bad that the front man had to get even more pissed off than he already is and throw away the mic stand… Ouch!
 Vocals are an important part of the band and it was a bit of a downer to not being able to hear the vocals properly and I guess he felt the same.
 Nevertheless, the crowd was dancing and losing themselves to the music so we could tell the band were successful despite the obstacles.

 Girls Under Glass was another act we didn’t see up close but managed to hear from far behind.
 Considering the band’s history, it was expected that the venue was packed and full.
 Just 2 years ago, they decided to play shows live with the original line-up after two decades.
 This was almost the case in Amphi Festival; even though the fans didn’t get to experience the original line-up, they were in for a treat as the band prepared a performance with two parts.
 The first part consisted of the more recent songs whereas the second part took the fans back to the 80s, so it was quite the nice time machine for the band and the fans.